chrismdp/chrismdp.github.com/_posts/2024-12-06-why-hybrid-work-works.md

 There needs to be an honest conversation on the values behind the decisions being made, so there is clarity about what needs to be done.
 Talk to the team about the benefits of being together.
 Ask them how they feel about it, and what their assumptions are.
 Listen hard and make allowances for different temperaments.[^safety]

+## Flex to suit the circumstances

 There is not one set formula for hybrid success.
 I work from London one or two days a week, pre-agreed with my team.
 I make sure I am only there when there is a good reason.
 It will be different for every team and company.
 I am a mild extravert, so I gain energy both from being with people and from recharging on my own at different times.

+For example, there are very high performing companies such as [37signals](https://37signals.com) that work almost entirely remotely, only meeting a few times a year.
+For this to work, two things need to be true:

+- the people must be comfortable with the level of remote working.
+This is best done through self-selection at the hiring stage, not imposed later.
+Note this is also true for mostly in-person work.
+- the practices are intentional and supportive.
+A great example is continuous documentation as [described well here by Gregory Brown](https://www.oreilly.com/radar/an-efficient-approach-to-continuous-documentation/).

+If you are intentional, you can make anything work.
 Everyone is different, so the work/home balance should depend on the work, life stage and temperament.
 Figure it out with your team rather than following a playbook.

 ## Make office days worth the effort